LoRyder1/LoRyder1.github.io/unit1_projects/kafka.md

 #Introduction
 Kafka is a distributed, partitioned, replicated commit log service.
 It provides the functionality of a messaging system, but with a unique design.

+  - Kafka maintains feeds of messages in categories called topics
+  - We'll call processes that publish messages to a Kafka topic producers
+  - We'll call processes that subscribe to topcs and process te feed of published messages consumers
+  - Kafka is run as a cluster comprised of one or more servers each of which is called a broker

+Communication between the clients and the servers is done with a simple, high-performance. language agnostic TCP protocol.

+# What is Kafka ?

+Kafka is a high-throuput distributed messaging system rethough as a commit log.
+Each commit, or message in Kafka's terminology, is immutable and represents a point in history that cannot change.
+Incoming messages are written to what is called the log.

+Distributed messaging queues are mostly used to decouple producers and processors of data have become quite popular in the microservice world wehre each service should have a single responsibility.
+In the past, when monolithic architectures were all the rage, there wasn't as great of a need for messaging systems since most message passing was simply a call to another method which passed data in the application's memory.